supercaracal/japan-masters-swimming/README.md

 ## What's this?

-This is Japan masters swimming results.
+This is Japan Masters Swimming Results.
 It is scraped from Japan Masters Swimming Association's site.

 ## Development